ATO-nft/ato/README.md

 In the `metadata` folder:

-- Replace `thistle-black-pixel.jpg` with your own media file name
+- Replace `thistle-black-pixel.jpg` with your own media file
-- Replace `thistle-test-IP-license.pdf` with your own license file name
+- Replace `thistle-test-IP-license.pdf` with your own license file

 Then in `deploy.ts`, change the values of these variables: